cannelle13/Python-Beginning-Homeworks/HW16_SQL/README.md

 #### HW: SQL

-Write SQL queries for table creation for the data model that you created for prev homework (Airbnb model) Write 3 rows (using INSERT queries) for each table in the data model
+1. Write SQL queries for table creation for the data model that you created for prev homework (Airbnb model)

-Analytic queries are in gueries.txt file.
+2. Write 3 rows (using INSERT queries) for each table in the data model

+3. Create next analytic queries:
+a.
+Find a user who had the biggest amount of reservations.
+Return username and user_id
+b.
+(Optional) Find a host who earned the biggest amount of money for the last month.
+Return hostname and host_id
+c.
+(Optional) Find a host with the best average rating.
+Return hostname and host_id